raissa-1/BDFD-Codes/README.md

 # BDFD-Codes
 Some codes I made in bdfd.
+Everything is using BDScript 2.